Beyond Trauma: Helping Your Clients Cultivate Inner Presence

 Continuing Education Credit & Course Completion Certificate

-Course meets the qualifications for 6 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
-Focusing Resources, CAMFT Approved CE Provider #62524
+This course meets the qualifications for 4.5 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
+Focusing Resources, CAMFT Approved CE Provider #62524.

 Focusing Resources is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs.
 Focusing Resources maintains responsibility for this course and its content.